Want to help out?

 Kenneth Mah

-VOLUNTEER REPAIRER appliances, electronics & carpentry
+REPAIR COACH appliances, electronics & carpentry

 Ken is an extraordinary talent whose expertise spans all things electrical, from lamps and fans to a wide range of devices and appliances.
 Originally from Malaysia, he trained in vocational electronics and has been fixing everything from small projects for friends to more complex tasks at Repair Café El Barrio.
 Known for his obsessive focus on finishing every repair and his big, generous heart, Ken brings both skill and kindness to the table.
 He works in tandem with his wife, Ari Tabei “Aricoco”, a visual artist who serves as his interpreter during sessions, making their collaboration as inspiring as it is effective.
 Together, they form a team that embodies the spirit of repair: patient, creative, and community-driven.